exoscale/exoscale-csi-driver/README.md

 ## Project status

 We consider the CSI to be in Beta phase.
-Although it reliably performs it's essential functions, missing features and bugs have to be expected.
+Although it reliably performs its essential functions, missing features and bugs have to be expected.